Yanxxx/EasyTeaching/README.md

 <img src="./images/image14.gif" width="250" />  <img src="./images/image15.gif" width="250" />  <img src="./images/image17.gif" width="250" />

 Teach robot with these tasks are challenging.

+### 1. Noisy demonstration data
+#### Human operator usually have operation habits
+#### Explored trajectory is noisy
+### 2. Low random exploring success rate
+#### Too many constraints on each trajectory, the computation will explode
+#### With low random exploration success rate, it is nearly impossible to find a feasible episode within a reasonable time steps
+### 3. Limited demonstration episodes
+#### Collecting vast amount of demonstration is expensive

-We proposed a novel teaching paradigm for the robot to learn the trajectory type tasks.
+In order to tackle those challenges, we proposed a novel teaching paradigm for the robot to learn the trajectory type tasks.
+### 1. Keyframe identification from demonstration
+#### Identify the keyframe from sampled actions
+### 2. Goal conditioned keyframe guided trajectory generation
+#### Utilize the keyframe information to train a reinforcement learning policy to generate trajectory
+#### Use hierarchical structure to overcome the low random exploration success rate problem
+### 3. Vision based trajectory generation with Latent space exploration
+#### RGB-D sensor data as system input
+#### Encode image information into latent space
+#### Gravity data alignment

+The overview of the proposed method is shown in following figure.
 ![Overview of the traing method](./images/overview.png)

 In this method, we seperate it into three parts: